How does the property valuation process work?

-The Victorian Government introduced the rate cap which limits the revenue councils can raise.
+The Victorian Government introduced a rate cap which limits the revenue councils can raise.
 Increased valuations may mean an individual property is rated higher, but this is offset by other rate reductions.
-The rate cap increase for 2021/22 was set at 1.5%.
+The rate cap increase for 2023/24 was set at 3.5%.

 Who decides on the value of properties?

 Valuations are carried out by professional valuers who undertake this work under contract with the Valuer General.
 This is a state-wide process.